Chrisw00d1/project-4-client/README.md

 <a name="overview"></a>
 ## Overview
 This was the final project we were given as a pair and we had 7 days to build a full stack website.
-We decided to use create an app that allows users to share tunes that they create with each other.
+Guy and I decided that we wanted to do something involving music.
+We created an app that allows users to share tunes that they make with each other.

-You can try it out [here](https://note-it-down-net.netlify.app/).
+You can try it out [here](https://note-it-down-net.netlify.app/)

 The backend can be seen [here](https://github.com/Chrisw00d1/project-4-server)